Belize Population Pyramid (2025)

 Age Distribution Analysis

-The elderly population (ages 65 and above) makes up 5.2% of the total, with approximately 0.0 million senior citizens.
+The elderly population (ages 65 and above) makes up 5.2% of the total, with approximately 22,115 senior citizens.
 The proportion and growth rate of this age group has important implications for healthcare systems, pension programs, and social services.
 The median age of 27.9 years provides a useful summary statistic, indicating that half of Belize's population is younger than this age and half is older.

 What This Means for Belize